Hugoo/hackathon-api-doc/readme.md

 There is a limit rate to the api: 1000 requests / hours.
 If you need more, please reach out to us so that we can satisfy your need :)

 We've open an api endpoint to let you search our listing of ads.
-It's a simple POST request that accept parameters in the body.
+It's a simple POST request that accept parameters in the body an returns an array of results.

 * **Base URL**: `http://35.233.99.28`